The Chalets of Prati di Croda Rossa in Sexten, in the land of the Tre Cime

 No cars, no noise, far from daily life.
 Withdraw from the world and enjoy complete privacy.

 Surrounded by the Sexten Dolomites and the lush greenery of Alpine meadows, the chalets of Prati di Croda Rossa can be reached by cable car.
 Enjoy the warmth and fragrance of the local wood.
 Gaze entranced at the countryside or the majestic Dolomites, which soar above you.

 Perfect for people in search of peace and tranquillity, families, hikers and lovers of skiing.

 THE CHALETSSimple and elegant, six mountain chalets are hidden like little jewels amidst lush green meadows.
-Each chalet has two storeys (around 80 square metres) – perfect for between two and seven people.
+Each chalet has two storeys (around 80 square metres) – perfect for between two and five people.

 Thanks to their concept of sustainable construction, the chalets mirror the surrounding natural landscape: the exterior facades in local wood recall the nearby forests of fir trees, the stone steps of Dolomite rock, the large windows that reflect the immense expanse of sky with its shades of deep blue that fill the large front windows.

 Enjoy your stay!The rooms flooded with light are especially welcoming because they are pervaded with warmth and wellbeing.
 All the chalets have two bedrooms, a kitchen, a living room, a Finnish sauna, a solarium terrace with a breathtaking view and an independent entrance.
 Here, you can bask in the sun or simply enjoy pleasurable moments.